 Our Story - Told By The Owner

-The word 'ambio' comes from Latin and has a few different definitions but the one we like most is 'strive'.
-Sums up what we're all about.
+The word 'ambio' comes from Latin and has a few different definitions but the one we like most is 'To Strive'.

 Ambio Media is the brainchild of Managing Director Aidan Brotherhood.
 Aidan gives a bit of background on himself and the company - how it all started, where it's at right now and, most importantly for you as a customer, where it's going.